abcamitan/mystaticblazorapp/README.md

 1. Start Azurite by going to command pallete (Ctrl + Shift + P), find and choose Azurite: Start and then press Enter.
 2. In the **Api** folder, copy `local.settings.example.json` to `local.settings.json`

-### Visual Studio Code with Azure Static Web Apps CLI for a better development experience (Optional)
+### How to run Blazor app locally via Visual Studio Code

+You can run the app locally either via Debug mode or manually using steps below.

 1. Open the folder in Visual Studio Code.